 Benedict: I asked God for a sign.
 I did.
 Nothing.
 I can’t hear his voice.
 Silence.

-In this scene Pope Benedict is struggling to hear from God about his future role leading the Church – should he stay or should he take early retirement.
-Francis (a cardinal at the time) responds to Benedict’s musings with his own story hearing the call of God as a young man.
-Though the call had been clear to Francis at the time, both men agreed how hard it can be to hear God’s voice.
+Here Pope Benedict is struggling to hear from God about his future role in the Church – should he stay or should he take early retirement?
+Francis (a cardinal at the time) responds to Benedict’s musings with his own experience hearing God’s call as a young man.
+Though it had been clear at the time, both men agreed how difficult it can be.

-Their conversation is reminiscent of many of us.
-The struggle to hear from God seems to apply whether we’re from the highest hierarchies of church life or whether we’re brand new Christians.
-Yet, the question remains, why it is so?
-If God is by his very nature, a speaking God (the Old Testament alone records references to him speaking over 3800 times), then how can something so basic to the Christian faith be so difficult?
+Their conversation is reminiscent of so many of us.
+The struggle to hear God’s voice seems to apply whether we’re from the highest hierarchies of church life or we are brand new Christians.
+The question is, why?
+If God by his very nature is a speaking God (the Old Testament alone records references to him speaking over 3800 times), how can something so basic to the Christian faith be so difficult?

-Instead, it is our ideas about what God says that is the problem.
+If God is speaking then, why don’t we notice it?
+Part of the issue relates to our ideas about what God says.
 Too often we come to God with our own agendas – we need answers and we need them now!
 But God speaks to us as the continuing voice of Jesus (John 14:26; John 16:13).
 It is his mission that defines the conversation.
 The Spirit speaks today to bring God’s kingdom from heaven to earth.
 Hearing and following God’s voice is designed to make us more like Jesus.

 This means the silence we’re experiencing may be because our agenda for hearing and God’s agenda for speaking is mismatched.
+We come to him asking about whether to take a new job, where to live or what person to marry.
+He comes to us asking us to forgive our father, wash the dishes or be kind to the grumpy next door neighbour.
 What we need to do is to set aside our own agendas and allow the Spirit to speak to us about whatever is on God’s heart.
-Then once we’ve heard God speak, we make a decision to follow (John 10:27; John 14:21).
-It is this kind of understanding that positions our heart to hear from God.
+Then, once we’ve heard God speak, we make a decision to follow (John 10:27; John 14:21).
+It is this kind of understanding that positions our heart to hear clearly from God every time.
 It’s a principle that applies to every single member of God’s church – even to the pope (Acts 2:16,17).